aflyax/aflyax.github.io/_posts/2014-01-07-fix-wifi-linux.md

 02:00.0 Network controller: Intel Corporation Centrino Advanced-N 6235 (rev 24)
 {% end highlight %}

 Some online search revealed a common problem with this controller that can be fixed with:
 {% highlight}
 $ echo options iwlwifi 11n_disable=1 | sudo tee /etc/modprobe.d/51-disable-6235-11n.conf
 {% end highlight}

 Which worked as a charm.
+Now I can connect everywhere, even with a weak WiFi signal.